 In this article, we explored the steps to create two Y-axes in Google Sheets, including selecting the data range, inserting a chart, customizing the chart, and configuring the second Y-axis.
 We also provided tips and tricks for using two Y-axes effectively, including using different scales, choosing the right chart type, labeling the axes clearly, and using colors effectively.
 Finally, we addressed common issues and solutions when using two Y-axes in Google Sheets.

 By following these steps and tips, you can create powerful and informative charts that help to visualize and compare different data sets.
-(See Also: How To Add Multiple Rows In Google Sheet)
+(See Also: How To Insert Multiple Links In Google Sheets)